|C. J. Dixon (#47416431)|

 | || member for 5 years, 10 months, 21 days|

 | [Add to MyFriends]|

 "Queen of the genealogy sleuths!"|

-Find-A-Grave has been instrumental in finding valuable information and connections that would have taken years to find otherwise.
+Find-A-Grave has been instrumental in finding valuable information and connections that probably would have taken many years -- perhaps decades -- to find otherwise.
 I am deeply indebted to each photographer and every person that has taken the time to add details about their ancestors.

+I have been doing serious genealogy research since 2004 and try to post documentable information and photographs with reliable sources.
 Accuracy is of the utmost importance!
-Please contact me by using the "Edit" tab from the memorial, and then, "Suggest a correction" to send updated information.
+If you have something to contribute to a memorial that I manage, please contact me by using the "Edit" tab from the memorial, and then use "Suggest a correction" to send your information.

 I'm a 15th Generation American, directly descended from Richard Warren, my 11th Great-Grandfather, and James Chilton, my 12th Great-Grandfather, both of whom were passengers on the ship, Mayflower, that arrived in 1620, and my progenitor, William Morse, my 10th Great-Grandfather, who came on the ship, James, arriving in 1635.

 My ancestors’ roots are in Michigan, Ohio, Pennsylvania, Massachusetts, Connecticut, Rhode Island, New York, Ontario, Canada and Western Europe.
 My maternal lines are traceable back to the Mayflower through my 4th Great-Grandmother, Betsy Blackman.

 I authorize anyone to use images within Find-A-Grave where the credit is "C.J.
 Dixon," under the creative commons attribution license cc-by-2.5.

 I enjoy meeting my "cousins," so please contact me offline or leave a public message.
 Please Note: I do not respond to any unkind comments or requests.